-The molecular Epidemiology Group (MEG-UK) was founded in 1996 as an interest group within the United Kingdom Environmental Mutagen Society (UKEMS website here ).
+The Molecular Epidemiology Group (MEG-UK) was founded in 1996 as an interest group within the United Kingdom Environmental Mutagen Society (UKEMS website here).

 Its aim is to foster multi-disciplinary links between epidemiologists, molecular biologists, biochemists, geneticists, toxicologists, pathologists, nutritionists, clinician scientists, public health scientists and others studying the role of environmental and genetic factors in the aetiology of chronic disease.
-MEG-UK thus represents a forum for communication among researchers from diverse fields and aims to bring the best methodologies to bear on the study of the causes and prevention of human disease.
+MEG-UK thus represents a forum for communication among researchers from diverse fields and aims to bring the best methodologies to bear on studying the causes and prevention of human disease.

 MEG recognises that advances in technology provide opportunities and challenges that can only be addressed through such multidisciplinary working.